-The decisions you make about colour, type and layout, become your visual voice.
-Whether it’s a solo job or team effort, it is important to give yourself style guidelines and stick to themes.
+The decisions you make about color, type and layout, become your visual voice.
+Whether it’s a solo job or team effort, it is essential to give yourself style guidelines and stick to themes.

 Creating a consistent visual voice is often similar to designing a range of products.
-Start off with some inspiration; identify key concepts, image styles and colours that align with your brand or business.
-Think about how these can be implemented throughout each medium, they can vary slightly and have their own unique twist but make sure you always go back to the moodboard for reference.
+Start with some inspiration; identify key concepts, image styles and colors that align with your brand or business.
+Think about how these can be implemented throughout each medium, they can vary slightly and have their own unique twist but make sure you always go back to the mood board for reference.

 Watermarks and tags can be a nice subtle way to get repetition and consistency.
 Some people say it takes three times for people to see a logo to remember it, others say seven.
-Basically if you can develop a tasteful way to incorporate your logo or catch phrase on an image it helps!
+If you can develop a tasteful way to incorporate your logo or catchphrase on an image it helps!
 In the corner or across the bottom are prime spots, but make sure it isn’t too big.

-The organisation 1 Million Women has managed to puts a watermark on each of its campaign images without overcrowding.
-It's obvious, however doesn't lose your focus on the post.
+The organization 1 Million Women has managed to puts a watermark on each of its campaign images without overcrowding.
+It's obvious, however, doesn't lose your focus on the post.

 In this digital age, it’s not just about having an ‘on brand’ website, your social platforms are arguably more important.
 They are an integral part of letting your brand's personality shine.
-With this in mind, ensure your layouts and posts are well balanced and always in line with your style, a good looking feed tells a thousand words.
+With this in mind, ensure your layouts and posts are well balanced and always in line with your style, an excellent looking feed tells a thousand words.